walkerart/minibuild/README.md

  Collectionspace 2.0 will need to be installed

-This project uses fabric to deploy to a remote machine
+## Using fabric to deploy to a remote machine

 *  First fork this project
 *  then create a custom branch with `git checkout -b custom master`